 Note that there is also external social proof that isn’t quantifiable or seen by the customers.

 For example, well-known brands like Amazon don’t need any on-site social proof to show that their products are of the highest quality.
 Amazon is already a household name, and people believe that they can trust it.

 But as much as you can, use honest, trustworthy social proof to build credibility and your quality score.
 Get rid of the negative social proof and watch your conversion rates soar.

 I asked this question earlier, but it’s worth repeating.
 The truth is that if your customers don’t feel secure, they won’t respond to your offers, no matter how helpful you claim your product is.

-Security and social symbols that can boost landing page credibility include:
+Security and social symbols that can boost a good landing pages credibility include:

 - Quality/money guarantees